Landa de Matamoros Municipality

-Landa de Matamoros Municipality is a municipality in Querétaro in central Mexico.
+Landa de Matamoros is a municipality in the central Mexican state of Querétaro.

 The seat is Landa de Matamoros.

 The municipality

 The town of Landa de Matamoros is the local governing authority for 130 communities, even though only 1,418 of a total municipal population of 18,905 live in the town proper.
 These combined communities cover a territory of 840.2 km2, the third largest in Querétaro.
 The municipality is divided into six "micro-regions": Landa, La Lagunita, Agua Zarca, El Lobo, Valle de Guadalupe and Tilaco.
 The municipality is located in the far northeast of the state, with altitudes that vary from 350 to 2100 masl.
 It borders only one other municipality in Querétaro, Jalpan de Serra.
 It borders the state of San Luis Potosí to the north and east, and with the state of Hidalgo to the east and south.
 The municipality is headed by a municipal president and the government has nine officials called "regidors".

 As of 2000, there were 4,311 homes in the municipality, with an average occupation of 4.78, which is above state average.
 This has been the case for at least forty years.
 Most homes are owned by their residents and made of materials such as cement, wood and laminate.
 About 60% of these homes have running water, 80% have public lighting, 80% have garbage collection and 75% have police services.
 The municipal government is not in charge of water or sewer services.
 Landline telephone service is relatively recent, with only seventeen of the most important communities having access.
 Mail service is not comprehensive.

 The municipality has 53 preschools, 57 primary schools, 26 middle schools, including twelve that are distance education, and two that are technical schools.
 High school level education is distance through video at Tres Lagunas, Tilaco and Agua Zarca.
 For higher education, it is necessary to leave the municipality.
 Most go to Jalpan de Serra or the Querétaro state capital to study.
 A technical college program was recently opened associated with the Universidad Autónoma de Querétaro.
 Forty eight percent of those over 15 have not finished primary school and twenty-two percent are illiterate.
 The migratory situation is diminishing the number of school age children in the municipality for a number of years, with the absence most noted in the primary schools.
 These children leave, accompanying their parents to the U.S.